 Decorative motifs which decorate some of the halls, that on the right brings to mind Villa Giulia

 (left/centre) Statues of Dacian prisoners which decorated the fašade of the casino: (right) porphyry exhibits

 The statues of the Borghese Collection which were sold to Napoleon are at the Louvre Museum; many of them are grouped in a large gallery which is part of the Roman Antiquities Collection.
 Their origin is always stated in the labels near each item on display.
-Because there are so many other works of art at the Louvre the Borghese Parisian statues attract less visitors than those which remained home do.
+Because there are so many other works of art at the Louvre the Borghese statues do not attract many visitors.

 (left) Diana (it decorated a small round temple in the public gardens); (centre) Moorish Slave aka The Gypsy Girl; (right) The Old Angler or "Dying Seneca"

 In some instances the ancient statues were so largely "restored" by sculptors of the XVIIth and XVIIIth centuries that the Louvre Museum could place them in the Gallery of Italian Sculptures.